-See your GP or a physiotherapist if you have Achilles pain that doesn't disappear after 3 to 4 weeks.
+See a GP or a physiotherapist if you have achilles pain that does not disappear after 3 to 4 weeks.

-If you have a sudden, sharp pain, your Achilles tendon may have torn.
-See your GP straight away if this is the case.
+If you have a sudden, sharp pain, your achilles tendon may have torn.
+See a GP straight away if this is the case.

 Can I still run with Achilles pain?

 A sharp pain will stop you running altogether.
-Even if the pain isn't severe, it's a good idea to rest until the pain goes, and get it checked if it doesn't go away.
+Even if the pain is not severe, it's a good idea to rest until the pain goes, and get it checked if it does not go away.